 The burden of proof refers to who has the responsibility of showing a violation has occurred.
 It is always the responsibility of LECOM to satisfy the burden of proof.
 The Respondent does not have the burden to prove that a violation did not occur.
-Respondents may decide not to share their side of the story or may decide not to participate in an investigation or hearing.
+Respondents may decide not to share their side of the story or may decide not to participate in a grievance process.
 This does not shift the burden of proof away from LECOM and does not indicate responsibility.
-Additionally, there will not be an adverse inference against a Respondent for the Respondent's refusal to participate in an investigation or hearing, nor will Respondent's refusal to participate result in increased sanctions if the Respondent is found responsible for the accusations.
+Additionally, there will not be an adverse inference against a Respondent for the Respondent's refusal to participate in a grievance process, nor will Respondent's refusal to participate result in increased sanctions if the Respondent is found responsible for the accusations.